Consensys/docs-template/docs/create/deploy-to-production.md

 # Deploy your doc site to production

-Most ConsenSys documentation sites use [Vercel](https://vercel.com/) as a hosting platform.
+Most Consensys documentation sites use [Vercel](https://vercel.com/) as a hosting platform.

 The main benefits of using Vercel instead GitHub Pages for hosting include: